AbtinMogharabin/Bayesian_Analysis_BART/README.md

 # Bayesian Analysis of BART
 This was the  term project of the Graduate course: Introduction to probabilistic programming.
 Here, I used a variety of modeling approaches to conduct a comprehensive analysis of Balloon Analogue Risk Task (BART) cognitive test.
 I used PyMC to design and implement a variety of Bayesian models including Bayesian Linear models, Bayesian Non-linear models, Bayesian Mutli-level Models, and Bayesian Gaussian processes.
 You can find a short summary of the BART data and design of the experiment.
-This dataset was provided by Professor Yet Barbaros, the instructor of the course.

 ## Introduction to The Balloon Analogue Risk Task